AdobeDocs/analytics-platform.en/help/use-cases/binding-dimensions-metrics.md

         "product": [
             {
                 "name": "Tier 3 gloves",
-                "color": "Black",
-                "price": "89.99"
             }
         ]
     }
     ```

-1. The visitor then searches for "tennis racket".
+3. The visitor then searches for "tennis racket".
+The searches metric increments by one, and the top three search results are displayed.

     ```json
     {